alaub81/rpi_pico_scripts/README.md

 # Raspberry Pi Pico MicroPython Script collection

-That is a collection of all my Raspberry Pi Pico MicroPython Scripts.
+This is a collection of all my Raspberry Pi Pico MicroPython Scripts.

 * First Steps with Pico LED and Pico's Temperature sensor.
 * Managing the Wifi connection